karolnowinski/repo-searcher/README.md

 In the application, you can choose the sort direction of received repositories list by the number of stars in ascending or descending order.

-The app is responsive, - it is prepared to be displayed according to the size of the user's screen.
+The app is responsive - it is prepared to be displayed according to the size of the user's screen.

 # Screenshots